-Keenan Kolendo is a partner in the Real Estate Practice Group at Haynes and Boone.
-He has experience in assisting clients with commercial real estate transactions, including acquisition, development, leasing and disposition of retail, office and industrial projects.
+Keenan Kolendo is a partner in the Real Estate Practice Group at Haynes and Boone, LLP.
+He has experience in assisting clients with commercial real estate transactions, including acquisition, development, financing, leasing and disposition of retail, office, senior-assisted living/memory care and industrial projects.
 Keenan's recent representations include:

 - Representation of investment funds in acquisition, management and disposition of retail, office and multi-family property portfolios

 - Representation of major U.S. financial institutions in real estate lending activities, including acquisition, construction and development transactions

 - Representation of a REIT in connection with acquisition of 200+ property portfolio of senior-assisted living/memory care facilities

 - Structuring, negotiating, documenting and closing real estate components of merger and acquisition transactions for both publicly and privately held companies.

 - Obtaining favorable awards and settlements on behalf of private entities arising out of condemnation matters.

 - Representation of a Fortune 10 corporation in its acquisition and development of retail store and distribution center sites.